Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 - Life insurance for inheritance equalization

-- Collateral for small business administration loans
+- Collateral assignment for loans

-When deciding how much life insurance to buy, you must determine how much is needed to cover these obligations.
+When deciding how much life insurance to buy, ask yourself the following questions:

 - How much will my family need to maintain their standard of living and pay for my final expenses?